fiafrate/sdelearn/README.md

   the models should be supplied as you'd write them with "pen and paper".

-  The `options` dictionary allows to specify additional options for compiling the model.
-It supports the option `hess`, a boolean flag which allows to specify whether to compute second derivatives of the drift and diffusion function while compiling the model.
+  The `options` dictionary allows specifying additional options for compiling the model.
+It supports the option `hess`, a boolean flag which allows specifying whether to compute second derivatives of the drift and diffusion function while compiling the model.
 This is required for exact Hessian computation in `Qmle` (see `Qmle.fit`).

 * `SdeSampling`: it contains information about the temporal sampling of the data.
 It is constructed by supplying the